 Incorporating Grab A Grid Reference into a website

-As I'm now getting so many requests from webmasters about how they can include this tool on their website,
+As I'm now getting so many requests from webmasters asking how they can include this tool on their website,

 Note: These instructions apply to the "Solo" map version.
-Instructions for the "Duo" version aren't yet written - the code is still being developed!
+Instructions for the "Duo" version aren't yet written.

 - Save the source code.